kimdurante/gis-workshop-waml-template/content/collectionassessment.md

 * What are the access and use restrictions (i.e. rights)

-### Rights - Administrative Policy Objects
+### Determining Rights - Administrative Policy Objects

 All data layers and collections must be governed by an Administrative Policy Object (APO).
-Select the appropriate APO from the [current list of Admin Policies](https://argo.stanford.edu/catalog/facet/nonhydrus_apo_title_ssim).

-If an APO does not currently exist [follow these instructions](https://consul.stanford.edu/display/DLSSDOCS/Argo+-+How+to+Create+an+APO) to create a new one.
+Locate the appropriate APO from [this list of Admin Policies](https://argo.stanford.edu/catalog/facet/nonhydrus_apo_title_ssim).
+If an appropriate APO does not currently exist [follow these instructions](https://consul.stanford.edu/display/DLSSDOCS/Argo+-+How+to+Create+an+APO) to create a new one.

 ### Creating a Collection

 All data layers must belong to at least one collection.
 Collection objects are created using either MARC or MODS metadata.

-#### MARC
+### MARC

 If a MARC record already exists for the collection, enhance the record in WorkFlows as needed and create a collection from the catKey: